 For low-maintenance gardening, it is important to use ‘no-nonsense’ plants that will just grow happily in many different conditions and fill spaces behind your more important plants, without adding to the care needed in your garden.
 This is especially important in larger gardens where there are bigger spaces to fill, and where sturdy plants that will take care of themselves are a great asset.
-Once these kinds of plants were pretty boring, just green and nothing much to look at, but that is true no more.
-Today there are exciting, colorful and beautiful plants that also need minimal care and will spread and fill spaces in the garden with really worthwhile effects.
+Once these kinds of plants were pretty boring – just green and nothing much to look at – but that is true no more.
+Today there are exciting, colorful and beautiful plants that also need minimal care and will spread to fill spaces in the garden with really worthwhile effects.
 One of the best of these new ‘high interest/low maintenance’ plants is the Tiger Eyes Sumac.

-Many gardeners will be familiar with regular sumac, a native plant known for brilliant fall color, but the Tiger Eyes Sumac is so superior it might as well be another plant.
-It has large, deeply divided leaves almost like a giant fern, which are colored a delicious shade of chartreuse green when they open in spring and then turn a bold yellow for the summer, before adding scarlet and orange tones in fall.
+Many gardeners will be familiar with regular Sumac, a native plant known for brilliant fall color, but the Tiger Eyes Sumac is so superior it might as well be another plant.
+It has large, deeply divided leaves almost like a giant Fern, which are colored a delicious shade of chartreuse green when they open in spring and then turn a bold yellow for the summer, before adding scarlet and orange tones in fall.
 This tree makes a brilliant backdrop for any plants in your garden, and really brightens up a shady corner.
 The reddish stems are fuzzy when young and become smooth and more tan-colored as they become older.
 They make a bold contrast with the leaves.
 On older branches clusters of tiny flowers turn into fuzzy red spikes in fall and add to the show.

 Plant the Tiger Eyes Sumac in a sunny or partially-shaded location in any soil that is not badly drained.
 Once established it is drought resistant and even thrives in drier soils, but new plants should be kept well-watered until they are established.
-In sunny spots it will grow to 6 feet tall, and a foot or two less in more shaded locations.
+In sunny spots it will grow up to 6 feet tall, and a foot or two less in more shaded locations.
 Allow room for the plant to spread into a clump, but it will not spread and become a problem as the common sumac is known to do.
 It is resistant to rabbits and is a good choice for planting under a Black Walnut tree, where other plants will not thrive.

-Although this plant does not spread as the wild sumac does, it should still be planted towards the back of a larger garden and not planted in very small spaces, where it could become a problem.
-Of course it could always be placed in a large pot and enjoyed without any risk of it spreading.
-In a larger garden the gentle spreading ability of this plant is a great bonus, as it will readily occupy a larger area and provide a mass of wonderful color in three seasons of the year.
+Although this plant does not spread as the wild Sumac does, it should still be planted towards the back of a larger garden and not planted in very small spaces, where it could become a problem.
+Of course it could always be placed in a large pot and enjoyed without any risk of spreading.
+In a larger garden the gentle spreading ability of this plant is a great bonus, as it will readily occupy a larger area and provide a mass of wonderful color through three seasons of the year.
 The only care needed is to remove any older stems, or trim back any long branches, to keep your planting fresh and new.